ezweave/what-name-branch/README.md

 Third, enter the description. `name-branch` will strip out unsafe characters and replace them with `-`, so go nuts:

 ![](./docs/images/branch_namer_description.png)

+It will ask you if you want to create this branch now (assuming you are in the right directory, etc).
+It wil default to yes.

 Now you have a branch name: